 - Access to HIV/AIDS testing and treatments.
 In addition to generating awareness about the root causes of HIV/AIDS infections, mobile voluntary counseling and testing (VCT) services are offered in partner villages.
 Some of our epicenters in Malawi also partner with government to provide communities with access to antiretroviral treatments.

 - Microfinance Program for People Living with HIV/AIDS.
 In Malawi, a special Microfinance Program aims specifically at empowering often ostracized HIV-positive partners.
 While many NGOs do not provide loans to HIV-positive people out of fear that they will die before loans are repaid, THP acts differently.
 THP believes that all people have the right to access resources that can help them live better and more independent lives.
 With access to loans, people living with HIV/AIDS can, and do, improve their lives.

 - Maternal and childhood health promotion.
 THP supports maternal and child health by empowering women to have a voice in decision-making and gain awareness about the importance of pre- and postnatal care.
-In 2010, over 14,000 women accessed antenatal care services at our epicenters in Africa, and nearly 14,500 children were vaccinated.
+In 2013, over 21,950 women accessed antenatal care services at our epicenters in Africa, and over 99,440 children were vaccinated.

 - Female condom distribution.
 Women in Malawi are empowered to take control of their sexual and reproductive health with the distribution of female condoms at epicenter health centers.

 - MDG 6: Combating HIV/AIDS, malaria and other diseases

 - 2013 World AIDS Day Statement

 - Uganda Works to Halt the Spread of HIV/AIDS